Meet the Team

 A strong believe in public service and civic engagement, Mr. Castro proudly served ten years in the U.S. Navy and in 2012 joined the Republican National Committee as one of six Hispanic Outreach Directors in charge of the Hispanic Vote for the Presidential election.
 In 2013, Mr. Castro joined the team at Leadership Institute (LI), one of the nation’s premier organizations responsible for training activists, students and leaders.
-He continues his commitment to youth civic engagement as a volunteer faculty member at LI.

 Mr. Castro was born in El Sauce, Nicaragua and migrated to Miami, Florida when he was ten years old.
 He serves as a board member of the Latino Student Fund and the Cisneros Hispanic Leadership Institute at George Washington University.
 He currently lives in Virginia and is a graduate of George Mason University.